Distinctive pupil and microsaccade-rate signatures in self-recognition: Discussion

 \subsection{Recognition of Familiar Faces}

 First, we compared the recognition of familiar faces to completely unfamiliar faces, i.e. Peers vs. Strangers.
 Recognizing a familiar faces is related to a stronger and longer-lasting inhibition of microsaccades, starting around 200~ms after target onset.
-Recognition effects on MSR were first documented by \cite{Rosenzweig2019,Rosenzweig2020}, however a study by \cite{Chen2023} did not reproduce this result.
+Recognition effects on MSR were first documented by \citet{Rosenzweig2019,Rosenzweig2020}, however a study by \citet{Chen2023} did not reproduce this result.
 We also observed increased pupil dilation in response to familiar faces starting around 600~ms after target onset.
 Our findings regarding pupil dilation are in agreement with previous work \citep{Chen2023}.
 In accordance with the literature, we propose that early effects (microsaccade response, early stages of pupil response), are related purely to recognition and saliency \citep{Mathot2018,Larsen2018}.
-Early recognition responses in the IT cortex occur 50-100~ms after target onset \citep{Sugase1999, Perrett1982} and the data show effects on microsaccade inhibition less than 100~ms later, suggesting that feedback from the fusiform face area (FFA) may have a direct influence on processing in the superior colliculus (SC).
+Early recognition responses in the IT cortex occur 50-100~ms after target onset \citep{Sugase1999, Perrett1982} and SC shows object detection responses even earlier \citep{Nguyen2012, Nguyen2014, Nguyen2016, Bogadhi2023}.
+The data show effects on microsaccade inhibition less than 100~ms later, suggesting that feedback from the fusiform face area (FFA) may have a direct influence on the oculomotor system.
 The mid and late stages of the pupil response are likely related more to arousal and emotional responses \citep{Mathot2018}.